rolodexter/rolodexter/README.md

-***Stumbling through the chaotic collision of blockchain, medicine, and futurism like a drunk cyborg.
-I specialize in pretending to know what I'm doing while using technology to save me (and if there's time, humanity—from itself) one clueless decision at a time.***

 ## 🧑‍🔬 Professional Profiles
 A collection of links to places where I attempt to convince the world I know what I’m doing: